Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 address pairs.
 When a new IP address arrives, it is compared with previous addresses to determine the longest prefix match.
 The new address is anonymized by using the same prefix, with the remainder of the address anonymized with a random value.
-The use of a random value means that TCPdrpiv is not deterministic; different anonymized values will be generated on each run.
+The use of a random value means that TCPdpriv is not deterministic; different anonymized values will be generated on each run.
 The need to store previous addresses means that TCPdpriv has significant and unbounded memory requirements, and because of the need to allocated anonymized